© Science Pics | Dreamstime.com

 According to the Centers for Disease Control and Prevention (CDC), deaths from hepatitis C reached an all-time high of 19,659 in 2014.
 “Because hepatitis C often has few noticeable symptoms, the number of new cases is likely much higher than what is reported,” says John W. Ward, MD, director of the CDC’s Division of Viral Hepatitis.
 “Due to limited screening and underreporting, we estimate the number of new infections is closer to 30,000 per year.
 We must act now to diagnose and treat hidden infections before they become deadly, and to prevent new infections.”

-Studies suggest foods emphasized in a Mediterranean-style diet may help reduce liver fat.
+Studies suggest foods emphasized in a Mediterranean-style diet may help reduce liver fat, helping us to prevent fatty liver disease.
 This dietary pattern focuses on whole and minimally processed foods, including vegetables, fruits, legumes, whole grains, and nuts.
 It also includes moderate amounts of cheese, yogurt, and omega-3 rich fish, such as salmon and herring, while limiting red meat.
 Red wine is consumed in moderation with meals, if desired, and olive oil is the main source of fat.

 Research suggests that unrefined oils, such as extra virgin olive oil, may carry additional anti-inflammatory benefits in the liver due to their high polyphenol content.
 Similarly, drinking coffee (2 cups per day), might be protective against fatty liver, which may be partly due to the polyphenols and other antioxidants in it, as well as the caffeine.